ANRGUSC/lacounty_covid19_data/README.md

 We also post the latest plots every day on the following website: [CoVID-19 Plots for LA County](http://anrg.usc.edu/www/covid19.html).

 ## Data Source
-The Los Angeles Department of Public Health do a press release every fday, which contains information about the number of CoVID-19 cases in Los Angeles County and its neighborhood.
+The Los Angeles Department of Public Health do a press release every day, which contains information about the number of CoVID-19 cases in Los Angeles County and its neighborhood.
 We provide a pointer to some of the press releases that were used for scraping the data below:
 * [March 16](http://www.publichealth.lacounty.gov/phcommon/public/media/mediapubhpdetail.cfm?prid=2268)